 Teaching technique classes is my favorite kind of teaching because students gain skills to enhance their quilts, and I hope, become inspired to create their own designs or to adapt other people's designs.
 These classes will add to your skill toolbox and push you in new directions.

-This may be my favorite class to teach because I don’t know anyone else who teaches quite what I offer.
+This is my favorite class to teach in part because I don’t know anyone else who teaches quite what I offer.
 You’ll learn to create foundations for everything from traditional blocks to pictorial quilts.
 We’ll start with designing foundations for simple blocks then move to more complex blocks.
 In the process, you’ll discover when foundation piecing is the best piecing process for you.
-You’ll design a block, and you’ll design a small pictorial quilt working from a photo or drawing you bring to class.
+You’ll design a block, and you’ll design a small pictorial quilt working from a photograph.

-While there won't be quilt police in the classroom, you will meet the Paper Police© who will become your new BFFs on your journey to design for foundation paper piecing.
+While there won't be quilt police in the classroom, you will meet the Paper Police© who will become your new BFFs on your journey to design for FPP.
 Their goal is your success.

-This is a technique class but you will take home foundations for log-cabin and kite blocks, a block pattern and a pattern for a pictorial quilt.
+You'll create patterns for a block that is uniquely yours and a pattern for a pictorial quilt.
 You’ll be creating quilts with extreme angles, sharp points, precision piecing, easy cutting, one-of-a-kind images and more before you know it.

 Finding Your Design Sense